-- (2) This Chapter does not apply to plant unless - (a) the plant is - - (i) a ship or submarine; or - (ii) a pipe or pipeline; or - (iii) an underground tank; or - (iv) designed or used to provide support, access or containment during work in connection with construction work; or - (b) work on the plant relates to work that is carried out in connection with construction work; or - (c) the plant is fixed plant on which outage work or overhaul work that involves or may involve work being carried out by 5 or more persons conducting businesses or undertakings at any point in time.
+- (2) This chapter does not apply to plant unless- - (a) the plant is- - (i) a ship or submarine; or - (ii) a pipe or pipeline; or - (iii) an underground tank; or - (iv) designed or used to provide support, access or containment during work in connection with construction work; or - (b) work on the plant relates to work that is carried out in connection with construction work; or - (c) the plant is fixed plant on which outage work or overhaul work that involves or may involve work being carried out by 5 or more persons conducting businesses or undertakings at any point in time.

-This Chapter does not apply to the manufacture of plant (see regulation 289(3)(a)).
+Note This chapter does not apply to the manufacture of plant (see s 289 (c) (i)).

-291. Meaning of high risk construction work
+291 Meaning of high risk construction work-ch 6